 The Immigrant Civic Leadership Program is a partnership with the New York Immigration Coalition (NYIC).
 The NYIC supports Coro by providing direction on program planning, recruitment, and curriculum development.
 The NYIC aims to achieve a fairer and more just society that values the contributions of immigrants and extends opportunity to all.

-Funding has been provided by The American Express Foundation, Con Edison, The Korean American Community Foundation, The Ralph E. Ogden Foundation, The Ong Family Foundation, and The New York City Council.
+Funding has been provided by The American Express Foundation, Con Edison, Capalino & Company, The Ralph E. Ogden Foundation, The Ong Family Foundation, and The New York City Council.